-The baccalaureate degree in nursing program, master’s degree in nursing program, and Doctor of Nursing Practice program at Chamberlain University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program, and post graduate APRN certificate program at Chamberlain University are accredited by the Commission on Collegiate Nursing Education, (https://www.aacnnursing.org/CCNE).
+For the most updated accreditation information, visit chamberlain.edu/accreditation.

-Accredited Nursing Schools - Illinois Approvals
+Accredited Nursing Schools - Louisiana Approvals

-Chamberlain University is currently licensed by the Board of Regents of the State of Louisiana.
+Chamberlain College of Nursing is currently licensed by the Board of Regents of the State of Louisiana.
 Licenses are renewed by the State Board of Regents every two years.
 Licensed institutions have met minimal operational standards set forth by the state, but licensure does not constitute accreditation, guarantee the transferability of credit, nor signify that programs are certifiable by any professional agency or organization.
-Chamberlain University College of Nursing has initial approval to offer the Bachelor of Science in Nursing degree program in New Orleans from the Louisiana State Board of Nursing, 17373 Perkins Road, Baton Rouge, LA 70810, 225.755.7500.
+Chamberlain College of Nursing has initial approval to offer the Bachelor of Science in Nursing degree program in New Orleans from the Louisiana State Board of Nursing, 17373 Perkins Road, Baton Rouge, LA 70810, 225.755.7500.

 Chamberlain’s partnership with ATI Nursing Education (ATI) provides you with support from the moment you enter nursing school, through taking the NCLEX and then as you transition to practice.
 As a student, you will have access to ATI’s best-in-class learning solutions including tutorials, assessments, and simulations.